 Applications try to accelerate this link process at start time by assuming that the code locations remain constant as long as no new operating system updates have been installed since the last launch.
-They store the required code locations of functions of the operating system into a cache area in their own program codes.
-So the next time the application is launched, it can simply reuse this saved information and does not need to repeat the whole search process of locating OS functions.
+They store the required code locations of operating system functions in a cache area in their own program code.
+So the next time the application is launched, it can simply reuse this saved information and does not need to repeat the whole search process of locating the OS functions.
 The cache only needs to be rebuilt if the application detects that new system libraries have been installed.

-As mentioned in the last paragraphs, each application “re-prebinds” itself to the available libraries when it detects that new libraries have been installed, for example as part of an OS update.
-In order to anticipate this step, it is a good idea if an upgrade installer simply tells all applications on the computer to re-prebind themselves during, or more exact, just after the update has been installed.
+As mentioned in the previous paragraphs, each application “re-prebinds” itself to the available libraries when it detects that new libraries have been installed, for example as part of an OS update.
+In order to anticipate this step, it is a good idea for an upgrade installer to simply tell all applications on the computer to re-prebind themselves during, or more precisely, just after the update has been installed.
 The macOS Installer indeed performs this step as last part of each system update.
 It is done when the message “Optimizing system for installed software” is shown.

-It is one of the macOS myths that the system would no longer use any kind of prebinding.
-This is not true although many Internet pages claim the opposite.
-The truth is: Modern system versions indeed use a new improved linking technique which eliminates the need of prebinding for applications and third-party code libraries.
-But system libraries are still prebound, however, and they benefit from this optimization.
+It is one of the macOS myths that the system no longer uses any kind of prebinding.
+This is not true, although many Internet pages claim it does.
+The truth is that modern system versions indeed use a new improved linking technique which eliminates the need of prebinding for applications and third-party code libraries.
+System libraries are still prebound, however, and they benefit from this optimization.

-This means if a system update installation was interrupted somehow, or if you manipulated one of the system libraries, for example by “downgrading” a specific library via a Time Machine backup, all prebinding information in the system should be updated.
-To manually start a system-wide prebinding process, perform the following steps:
+This means that if a system update installation was somehow interrupted, or if you manipulated one of the system libraries (for example by “downgrading” a specific library via a Time Machine backup) all prebinding information in the system should be updated.
+To manually initiate a system-wide prebinding process, perform the following steps:

 macOS contains a background service which communicates with the directory services configured for your system.
 This service is the central information broker needed to collect data about users, computers, IP addresses, user groups and many other things relevant to an operating system.
 Under special circumstances, the internal memory contents of this service may contain incorrect or outdated information, especially if your computer is accessing a name server or directory server which doesn’t work reliably, or if the network configuration has changed abruptly.
 This can result in unexpected delays (spinning rainbow cursor) especially when using network functions.

-In this situation, clearing the online cache of directory services might correct the problem: The information broker will begin with fresh new data it fetches from your network and the local computer.
+In this situation, clearing the online cache of directory services might correct the problem.
+The information broker will begin with fresh new data which it fetches from your network and the local computer.
 Note that this cache is not stored in any file.
-It is kept in the online memory of the directory services subsystem of macOS.
+It is kept in the memory (RAM) of the directory services subsystem of macOS.

 To clear the directory cache of macOS, perform the following steps:

-Because macOS is a UNIX system, it comes with the program “locate”, a command-line application to quickly find files by their names or parts of their names.
-Locate is usually faster than Spotlight when searching for names and does not distinguish between visible and invisible files.
-Similar to Spotlight, locate needs an internal database to do its job.
+Because macOS is a UNIX system, it comes with the program locate, a command-line application which quickly finds files by their names or parts of their names. locate usually finds names more quickly than Spotlight and includes both visible and invisible files in its search.
+Like Spotlight, locate needs an internal database to do its job.
 This database is updated in regular intervals to ensure that the program has current information about new and deleted files.

 Because most users don’t work with macOS command-line programs, the automatic service that updates the locate database is switched off by default.
-The information whether the service is currently on or off is available to administrative users only.
+Only administrative users are allowed to check whether the service is on or off.
 Perform the following steps to see if the update service is active or not: